YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When does nicotine become more serious after surgery?

-Nicotine becomes more concerning when it is repeated, high dose, combined with smoking or vaping, used very early after surgery, or present in someone who already has healing risk factors.
+Nicotine becomes more concerning when it is repeated, high-dose, combined with smoking or vaping, used very early after surgery, or present in someone who already has healing risk factors.
 Diabetes, vascular disease, previous scalp surgery, dense packing, scarring, infection signs, and poor aftercare all change the risk picture.

 Dark painful scabbing, increasing swelling, spreading redness, discharge, fever, or skin that looks gray, black, wet, or open should be taken seriously.
 Nicotine is one pressure, not a diagnosis.
 These signs should not be explained away as normal recovery or blamed only on nicotine.
 They need proper medical review.